4. Digital Modulation¶

 Amplitude Shift Keying (ASK)¶

-Amplitude Shift Keying (ASK) is the first digital modulation scheme we will discuss, because it’s the simplest to visualize of the three.
-We literally just modulate the amplitude of the carrier.
-Example of 2-level ASK, called 2-ASK:
+Amplitude Shift Keying (ASK) is the first digital modulation scheme we will discuss because amplitude modulation is the simplest to visualize of the three sinusoid properties.
+We literally modulate the amplitude of the carrier.
+Here is an example of 2-level ASK, called 2-ASK:

 We can use more than two levels, allowing for more bits per symbol.
 Below shows an example of 4-ASK.
 In this case each symbol carries 2 bits of information.